-Students are required to complete their program within a reasonable time frame.
-Federal regulations define the maximum time frame as 150% of the published length of the study program.

-The maximum time is based on credits attempted and is determined by multiplying the amount of credits published in the program by 1.5.
-For example, a 64 credit program would have a maximum time frame of 96 credits to complete the program.
+Students are required to complete their program within the maximum timeframe.
+NUC's SAP Policy defines the maximum timeframe for all programs as 150% of the published length of the program of study in credit hours.
+The maximum time is based on credits attempted and is determined by multiplying the number of credits published in the program by 1.5.
+For example, a 64-credit program would have a maximum timeframe of 96 credits to complete the program.

-A student does not meet the maximum time standards when it becomes mathematically impossible to complete the program within 150% of the time.

-A student who does not meet the maximum time standards loses eligibility for financial aid, unless the student completes an appeal process and it is approved.
-(For more information, see the Extended Appeal and Enrollment Process).
+A student does not meet the maximum timeframe standards when it becomes mathematically impossible to complete the program within 150% of the published length of the program.
+A student who does not meet the maximum timeframe standards loses eligibility for financial aid, unless the student completes an appeal process and the appeal is approved.
+(For more information, see the Appeal Process).